Budgeting

 6. Employee Performance & Retention

 Are you staying on top of how your team is performing?
-Talking to your crew, rewarding top players, and coaching those who need it keeps your business running smoothly—and your team motivated to deliver their best.
+Talking to your crew, rewarding top players, and coaching those who need it keeps your business running smoothly—and your team motivated.
 It’s hard to find good employees.
-It is easier to train and coach the ones you have (usually).
+And it’s only getting harder.

 • Are you regularly talking to your employees about their performance?